Sjugdlo/clearlydefined/README.md

 # ClearlyDefined, defined.

-This repo holds the docs, artwork, and other organizational content in support of [ClearlyDefined](https://clearlydefined.io).
-Check out the [doc](https://docs.clearlydefined.io) for how to [get involved](https://docs.clearlydefined.io/get-involved).
+This repo holds the docs, artwork, and other organizational con).
+Check out s.clearlydefined.io) for how to [get involved](https://docs.clearlydefined.io/get-involved).

 # Contributing

-This project welcomes contributions and suggestions, and we've documented the details in the [contribution policy](CONTRIBUTING.md).
+This project welcomes contributions and suggestions, and we've documented the details in the [contribution policy](CONTRIBUTIN
 The [Code of Conduct](CODE_OF_CONDUCT.md) for this project is details how the community interacts in an inclusive and respectful manner.
 Please keep it in mind as you engage here.